Japan crown prince: Malaysia can be model for diversity

-TOKYO (AP) — Japan’s Crown Prince Naruhito says Malaysia’s success is based on its diversity and tolerance, and the country can be a model for a world faced with conflicts.
+TOKYO (AP) — Japan’s Crown Prince Naruhito said Tuesday that he believes Malaysia’s success is based on its diversity and tolerance, and the country can be a model for a world faced with conflicts.

 Naruhito, the oldest son of Emperor Akihito, is first in line to the Chrysanthemum throne.
-Ahead of his visit to Malaysia this week, he told a rare news conference at his palace Tuesday that he looks forward to learning from the country’s experience in using its ethnic, religious and cultural diversity as a source for development.
+Ahead of his visit to Malaysia beginning later this week, he said at a rare news conference at his palace that he looks forward to learning from the country’s experience in using its ethnic, religious and cultural diversity as a source for development.

-He said Malaysia’s contribution to regional cooperation is also an important asset for the rest of Asia and the world.
+“Diversity and tolerance are the words that come to my mind in describing my image of Malaysia today,” he said.
+The country has generated energy and unity as a nation while the people of Malay, Chinese and Indian roots have come to respect each other’s differences and coexisted, he said.

-During his four-day trip to Malaysia, Naruhito is scheduled to meet with Prime Minister Najib Razak, as well as Malaysian students and Japanese residents.
+“I would like to observe and hear from the people of Malaysia from the viewpoint that Malaysia’s example can be a model for the international society, which is still faced with conflicts for various reasons, in terms of how a world can be,” the soft-spoken Naruhito said.

 Most Read Stories